joaocomba/depth-complexity/depth_complexity/README.txt

 If only a certain range of discretization steps should be used, this can be informed by editing the LIMIT variables inside the script.
+The scale of colors can be defined within the script, as well as the size of the plot.
 The output is in model_time_u.pdf and model_time_r.pdf.

 Usage: